 Venture capital firms have been dubbed by some as the muscle behind the innovation.
-This is because many of them support a company by investing in it from the early stages through the IPO.
+This is because many of them support a company by investing in it from the early stages through initial public offering.
 The Tax Cuts and Jobs Act enacted in 2018 substantially impacts venture capital accounting and the work done by a venture capital CPA.

 Use of Pass-Through Entities